v-rgrace/Viva/Viva/organizational-data.md

 Review the following information to understand how organizational data is used, stored, and deleted.

 ### How Organizational Data in Microsoft 365 works with Viva Insights
-The data uploaded here is also used in Viva Insights and is mapped to these Viva Insights reserved fields:
+The data uploaded here's also used in Viva Insights and is mapped to these Viva Insights reserved fields:

 - PersonId
 - ManagerId